GLACIS·EU AI Act series·CISO·Updated April 2026

 This means CISOs need infrastructure that produces evidence on demand—tamper-evident logs, cryptographic attestations, and audit trails that prove controls actually work.

-Key CISO Responsibilities Under the EU AI Act
+Key CISO responsibilities under the Act

 The regulation assigns several technical domains squarely within CISO purview.
 Understanding these responsibilities is essential for resource planning and stakeholder communication.

-1. Technical Control Implementation (Articles 9, 14, 15)
+1. Technical control implementation (Articles 9, 14, 15)

 Article 9: Risk Management System